d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 but we do not assume any structure *a priori* concerning how the features interact.

-Sometimes, we truly lack knowledge to guide the construction of fancier architectures.
+Sometimes, we truly lack the knowledge to be able to guide the construction of fancier architectures.
 In these cases, an MLP
 may be the best that we can do.
 However, for high-dimensional perceptual data,